Where to Eat, Stay, Play, and Explore in this Mountain State Town

 Tour + Tasting: Capstone Distilling: Run by a husband and wife team, this distillery is a must-visit for anyone who enjoys yummy spirits.
 Tours and tastings are free, and they also have an apiary on-property where they harvest the honey for all of their honey-flavored vodkas!

-Lunch: Panorama Public House: This spot serves up “creative comfort food” including uniquely-dressed burgers, mac-n-cheese, bacon baked beans, and chili in a crock, and something cheesy and delicious known as Rumpledethumps.
+Lunch: Panorama Public House: This mountain-top restaurant serves up “creative comfort food” including uniquely-dressed burgers, mac-n-cheese, bacon baked beans, chili in a crock, and something cheesy and delicious known as Rumpledethumps.
 They also have a “Lazy Sundae walk-up window” with homemade ice cream to boot!

 Alternatively- Lunch @ Berkeley Springs Brewing Co: Beyond locally brewed beers, this spot serves up some of the best bar food at their Bath Water Brewpub.
 We could not recommend their nachos or mac-n-cheese more!